bibi21000/libvirt-guests-delayed/README.md

 - If something went wrong when starting guests, unit will enter in fail mode

+- If you want to stop startup process process of guests, stop the service

+> systemctl stop libvirt-guests-delayed

 Others linux
 ------------

-You need to update path in script and systemd service according to your distribution
+You need to update the paths in script and systemd service according to your distribution